gautierdag/plancraft/README.md

   - [x] Track token usage somewhere
   - [x] Track dialogue exchanges in evaluator
 - [x] Remove option to pass dictionary object to environment
-- [ ] Observations should be passed as either text or image or both.
-Already in the correct format
+- [x] Observations should be passed as message in correct format
 - [ ] Reduce size of inventory object - use dict instead of list, don't add empty quantities
 - [x] Remove OAM from repo
 - [ ] Rerun image models with better bounding box model